GrahamCHill/Projection/py_backend_logic/docs/POSTGRES_MIGRATION.md

 # PostgreSQL Migration Guide

-This document provides information about the migration from MySQL/SQLite to PostgreSQL in the CV Quality Scanner application.
+This document provides information about the migration from MySQL/SQLite to PostgreSQL in the Projection application.

 ## Overview